-The detection limit of the PCR assay was assessed using 10-fold serial dilutions of canine DNA blood extracts containing 3×102-3×10-6 infected erythrocytes/ml (5.6 μg/μl-5.6×10-8μg/μl DNA) for B. canis and 2.1×101-2.1×10-7 infected erythrocytes/ml (5.1 μg/μl-5.1×10-8μg/μl DNA) for B. vogeli, as well as from mixed blood DNA extracts containing both pathogens.
+The analytical sensitivity of the PCR assay was assessed using 10-fold serial dilutions of canine DNA blood extracts containing 3×102-3×10-6 ie/ml (5.6 μg/μl-5.6×10-8μg/μl DNA) for B. canis and 2.1×101-2.1×10-7 ie/ml (5.1 μg/μl-5.1×10-8μg/μl DNA) for B. vogeli, and from mixed blood DNA containing both pathogens, and defined as the lowest ie/ml concentration at which the parasite was detected.
 Representative haplotypes generated in this study are available in the GenBank database under Accession numbers KX426022 and KX426023 for B. vogeli and B. canis, respectively.

 3. Results and discussion

 The PCR assay produced species-specific bands of the expected size for B. vogeli and B. canis, respectively, and two bands from the mixed blood sample (Fig. 1).
 No amplification occurred for any of the negative controls or for blood samples positive for other pathogens (Fig. 1).
-The detection limit of the PCR was up to 3×10-2 (5.6×10-4μg/μl DNA) and 2.1×10-2 (5.1×10-3μg/μl DNA) infected erythrocytes/ml for B. canis and B. vogeli, respectively.
-The detection limit measured in the mixed blood sample was as low as 1.5×10-2 for B. canis and 1.1×10-2 for B. vogeli infected erythrocytes/ml (Fig. 2).
-Of the 147 blood samples from naturally infected dogs, nine were positive for B. canis (6.1%) and six for B. vogeli (4.1%), whereas only one (0.8%) of the 128 tick specimens was positive for B. canis.
+The detection limit of the PCR was up to 3×10-2 (5.6×10-4μg/μl DNA) and 2.1×10-2 (5.1×10-3μg/μl DNA) ie/ml for B. canis and B. vogeli positive blood samples and as low as 1.5×10-1 ie/ml for B. canis and 1.1×10-2 ie/ml for B. vogeli for mixed blood sample (Fig. 2).
+Of the 147 dog blood samples, nine were positive for B. canis (6.1%) and six for B. vogeli (4.1%), whereas only one (0.8%) of the 128 tick specimens was positive for B. canis.
 Analysis of the cox1 gene sequences obtained revealed no nucleotide variability, irrespective of their host and geographical origin, and revealed a 99-100% nucleotide identity with GenBank reference sequences (KC207822; KC207825).

-The PCR assay developed and tested in this study proved to be an effective and highly sensitive tool for the simultaneous detection and differentiation of B. canis and B. vogeli.
-The high specificity and sensitivity of our PCR assay is likely due to the selection of cox1 as gene target, which is characterised by a high nucleotide variability (7.7%) between the two Babesia species examined, and by large copy number of the mitochondrial DNA (Avise, 1994).
-Such high specificity and sensitivity allowed detecting a very small number of positive samples (B. canis 6.1%; B. vogeli 4.1%) amongst the large cohorts of dog and tick specimens examined.
-In a previous study, a low prevalence of B. vogeli (0.6%) in ticks was also demonstrated in Tunisia (M'ghirbi and Bouattour, 2008).
-To the best of our knowledge, only two studies have tested the detection limits of PCR-based tools for the diagnosis of canine babesiosis (Birkenheuer et al., 2003; Fukumoto et al., 2001).
-The first one reported the lowest percentage of infected erythrocytes/ml detectable in PCR (Fukumoto et al., 2001) and the other established the limit as 50 organisms/ml of artificially B. gibsoni infected blood (Birkenheuer et al., 2003).
+The PCR assay developed and tested in this study proved to be a highly sensitive tool for the simultaneous detection and differentiation of B. canis and B. vogeli.
+Indeed, the assay detected small amounts of infected erythrocytes for both pathogens (e.g., 0.03 and 0.02 ei/ml, for B. canis and B. vogeli, respectively), thus confirming its high analytical sensitivity.
+Few studies have tested the detection limits of PCR-based tools for the diagnosis of canine babesiosis, i.e. 0.3 of B. gibsoni parasites/2.5µl and 50 organisms/ml of both B. gibsoni and B. canis infected blood samples (Ano et al., 2001; Birkenheuer et al., 2003; Fukumoto et al., 2001).

+The diagnostic specificity of the assay allowed the detection of a very small number of positive samples (B. canis 6.1%; B. vogeli 4.1%) amongst the large cohorts of dog and tick specimens examined.
+In a previous study, a low prevalence of B. vogeli (0.6%) in ticks was demonstrated in Tunisia (M'ghirbi and Bouattour, 2008).

+The high specificity and sensitivity of our PCR assay is likely due to the selection of cox1 as molecular target; this gene is characterised by a high nucleotide variability (7.7%) between the two Babesia species examined, and a high copy number (Avise, 1994).
+The suitability of mitochondrial gene targets for the molecular differentiation of Babesia spp. has also been described by Qurollo et al. (2017).

 Only one haplotype for each B. canis and B. vogeli was detected in both dogs and/or ticks from different geographical areas examined in this study.
 However, since a limited number of sequences is currently available for this target gene for both parasites, any consideration on the population genetics of Babesia in the examined areas would be highly speculative.